Kim Deschênes

-Kim Deschênes (born August 7, 1991) is a Canadian ice hockey player, currently signed with the Montreal Force of the Premier Hockey Federation.
+Kim Deschênes (born August 7, 1991) is a Canadian ice hockey player who was mostly recently signed to the Montreal Force of the now defunct Premier Hockey Federation.
 She played five seasons with the Canadiennes de Montreal of the Canadian Women's Hockey League (CWHL), until the league ceased operations in 2019.

 Playing career

 For five seasons, Deschênes competed with the Montreal Carabins women's ice hockey program in Canadian Interuniversity Sport play, capturing a national championship 2012.

 CWHL

 Selected in the first round of the 2014 CWHL Draft, Deschênes participated in the 2nd Canadian Women's Hockey League All-Star Game, which both took place at Toronto's Air Canada Centre.
 On December 31, 2015, Kim Deschênes and the Canadiennes participated in an outdoor women's ice hockey game against the NWHL's Boston Pride.
 Known as the 2016 Outdoor Women's Classic it was the first-ever professional women's ice hockey outdoor game.
 Deschênes would score the first goal of the game.

 Deschênes scored a goal as a member of Team Black in the 2nd Canadian Women's Hockey League All-Star Game.
 She would also appear with Les Canadiennes in the finals of the 2016 Clarkson Cup.